 Of course, assaults in Houston can range from a Class C misdemeanor assault, which could be any minor touching of any kind, up to a capital murder charge, and everything in between.
 There are Class B assaults, First, Second and Third Degree Felony assaults, each building upon the intent, the act, and the result of each individual situation.
 This is why you need the experienced Houston assault defense lawyers to represent you, to avoid more serious penalties for minor infractions.

-If you have been arrested on charges of assault in Houston, do not hesitate to contact Mary E. Conn Law.
-Mary E. Conn is an experienced assault defense lawyer who has spent years defending clients against criminal charges, including assault.
-Assault in Houston is often based on the testimony of one victim or witness, and therefore many different interpretations can take place regarding what actually took place.
-An assault arrest is not yet a conviction, and Mary E. Conn will work hard to ensure your facts are accurately presented to the judge and jury.
-Contact us at our Houston office today for your initial free consultation on (713) 357-4190.
+If you have been arrested on charges of assault in Houston, do not hesitate to contact Mary E. Conn & Associates.
+Our experienced legal team has spent years defending Houston clients against criminal charges, including assault.
+Assault charges in Houston and surrounding areas are often based on the testimony of one victim or witness, so many different interpretations can exist regarding what actually took place.
+An assault arrest is not yet a conviction, and our criminal defense lawyers fight tirelessly to ensure your facts are accurately presented to the judge and jury.